 - 6. Exit super user or switch to another user. - 7.
-Configure your environment as described in "Configure the Linux environment" on page 42.
+Configure your environment as described in Configure the Linux environment.

 Silent load generator installation on Linux

 This section describes how to perform a silent installation of the load generator on a Linux machine.